ni/measurement-plugin-labview/Source/Example Measurements/NI-FGEN Standard Function/README.md

 ## NI-FGEN Standard Function

-This is a MeasurementLink example that generates a waveform using standard function mode with an NI FGEN.
+This is a measurement plug-in example that generates a waveform using standard function mode with an NI FGEN.

 ### Features